 - The development of a new program will affect departments whose course may be used as part of the plan of study to meet general education, support courses and/or recommended electives.
 The addition of courses to a new major, minor or certificate may impact demand for library resources, educational technologies, computer resources and other support services, and additional consultation by the originating body may be advisable.

-To help identify which programs/departments/schools should be consulted about proposed curricular changes, it is suggested that the originating department/school prepare a summary for each course which indicates all prerequisites, all courses that use the course as a prerequisite, and all programs that use the course as either a required or elective course.
+To help identify which programs, departments, and schools should be consulted about proposed curricular changes, it is suggested that the originating department/school prepare a summary for each course which indicates all prerequisites, all courses that use the course as a prerequisite, and all programs that use the course as either a required or elective course.
 Also, if in doubt about whether a consult is needed or not, it is best to notify the departments/schools or colleges which may be impacted rather than assuming there is no impact.
 Also, contact the Office of Academic Affairs for guidance.
-For these types of requests, use the Department/School/College Consultation.
+For these types of requests, the Associate Dean will use the Impacted Department, School, and College Consultation Form.

 For some curriculum requests, the author must note whether or not library resources are adequate to meet the needs of a new course or program.
 In order to make an informed judgment about the adequacy of library resources, library consultation is required for substantive program modifications and new courses, certificates, minors, degrees/programs, and site requests.
 In addition, a major change in (1) course content, (2) course pedagogy, (3) and/or the addition of courses to programs will very likely increase demand for library resources/educational technologies.
-For these types of requests, use the Library Consultation.
+For these types of requests, the Associate Dean will use the Library Consultation form.

 Examples of the Consultation Process and Types of Curriculum Requests